Moreland School District

 Community Advisory Committee (CAC)

-The Community Advisory Committee (CAC) is a group of parents and educators interested in helping children who have special educational needs.
+The Community Advisory Committee (CAC) is a group of parents and educators interested in helping children who have special education needs.
 Our CAC represents eleven school districts in Santa Clara County.
-We meet several times during each school year to work with school district staff and administration to promote our children's needs and educate parents in our districts.
+We meet several times during each school year to work with school district staff and administrators to promote our children's needs and educate parents in our district.
 These meetings are open to the public; everyone is welcome to attend.
-Joining the CAC gives you an opportunity to have your opinions heard and make a difference in the way special education is conducted in our area.
+Joining the CAC gives an opportunity to have your opinions heard and make a difference in the way special education is conducted in our area.
 Please join us!

-For more information about the Community Advisory Committee for Special Education, and meeting times and locations, please visit the Special Education Local Planning Agency (SELPA) III website at https://www.sccoe.org/selpa/selpa3-cac/Pages/default.aspx.
+For more information about the Community Advisory Committee for Special Education, meeting times and locations, please visit the Special Education Local Planning Agency (SELPA) III website.

 Preschool Assessment

-To request an assessment for your preschooler age 3-5 (not kindergarten eligible for the current school year), please contact the Student Services Department at 408-874-2951.
+To request an assessment for your preschooler aged 3-5 (not kindergarten eligible for the current school year), please contact the Student Services department at (408) 874-2951.
 Once your child is enrolled and residency is confirmed, you will be contacted by a member of the assessment team to begin to gather more information about your child and to explain the evaluation process.

 Alternate Dispute Resolution (ADR) Services

-Visit The Santa Clara SELPA web page for information and resources regarding no-cost ADR services to assist school districts and parents in proactively resolving special education disagreements and disputes brought about by the COVID-19 pandemic.
-SELPA ADR Webpage Link.
+Visit the Santa Clara SELPA webpage for information and resources regarding no-cost ADR services to assist school districts and parents in proactively resolving special education disagreements and disputes brought about by the COVID-19 pandemic.